avisingh599/roboverse/README.md

 source activate roboverse
 pip install -r requirements.txt
 ```
+When using this repository with other projects, run `pip install -e .` in the root directory of this repo.

 To test if things are working by visualizing a scripted robot policy, run the following command: